ElenaZinn/LivePet/README.md

 ### Features

-✅ This application supports features of random position, random order and adjusting the size of the desktop.
+✅ This application supports features of random position, random order and adjusting the size of the desktop pet.

 ✅ Support to upload 9 pictures in total.